Veterinarian Reviewed on February 5, 2014 by Paulina Nelega, RH

-L-Lysine is primarily used in the treatment and prevention of cold sores caused by the herpes simplex virus.
-It has been shown to be beneficial in the treatment of both oral and genital herpes.
+L-Lysine is primarily used in the treatment and prevention of cold sores that are caused by herpes simplex.
+It can be taken internally or applied to the skin.
+It is also taken to improve the performance of athletes.

-There are also claims that lysine assists the body with calcium absorption and decreases the amount that is eliminated by the kidneys, which some researchers suggest may help with bone loss.
-When used with l-arginine, lysine activates the bone-building cells (osteoclasts).
+There are also claims that it assists the body with calcium absorption and decreases the quantity that is eliminated by the kidneys.
+There are researchers that have felt that it may help with bone loss.
+When used with l-arginine it activates the bone-building cells.

-L-Lysine is available in capsules, tablets, liquids, and creams.
+L-lysine is available in liquids, capsules, creams, and tablets.

-The recommended dosage for herpes infections is 3000-9000 mg/day, taken in divided doses.
-For helping to prevent cold sore recurrence, it is recommended that 1000 mg/day be taken in divided doses.
+The recommended dose with herpes infections is 3000-9000mg/day in divided doses.
+For recurrence, it is recommended that 1000mg/day be taken in divided doses.

-There is always the potential for side effects with any medication or supplement.
-Before taking L-lysine, consult with your health care provider that is familiar with food supplements.
+There is always the potential for side effects with prescribed medications.
+Before taking l-lysine, you should consult with a health care provider that is familiar with food supplements.

-You should not take l-lysine if you have liver or kidney disease should not use lysine without first consulting their physician.
+You should not take l-lysine if you have liver or kidney disease without first consulting with your physician.
 The same precaution applies to women who are breastfeeding or pregnant.